How to Get Out of Your Minimalist Comfort Zone And Stay True To Your Style

 But I didn’t want to go on a crazy shopping bonanza – sustainable or no. In my opinion, a closet full of sustainably made clothing that is rarely worn is still wasteful.

 So the first thing I did was, of course, shop my closet.
 I paid close attention to any printed pieces, and focused on incorporating them into my daily wear and pairing them with a bolder accessory.
 This faux-leopard vintage coat that I bought last year did the trick, and I got even more excited when I paired it with these adorable pom pom hoop earrings from Tobi.
+In fact, I find Tobi has some great pieces that suit a contemporary style without being over the top trendy.
 Worn over my simple black sweater and jeans, I definitely got a kick out of this look.
 So.
 Lesson number 1?

 Instead of focusing on what you don’t have, focus on the piece(s) that *somewhat* satisfy your fashion craving and layer with bold accessories.